bedrocklinux/bedrocklinux-userland/src/strat/README.md

 It is often useful to restrict a given process to only the executables provided by its local stratum.
 For example, this helps avoid mixing dependencies across strata when compiling.
-To enforce this for the duration of a given command, run with `-l` or `--local`.
+To enforce this for the duration of a given command, run with `-r` or `--restrict`.
 For example:

-    strat --local arch makepkg
+    strat --restrict arch makepkg

 Installation
 ------------